If you are a large organization looking for practical, engaging, and fun activities to introduce to your team members, you’re in the right place.

 Caption: The essence of community service is to teach team members to voluntarily assist the community without expecting any reward.
 The larger the group, the better.

 When performing community service, the more people, the better.
-Set a day or two aside to help grow and sustain your immediate community.
-Community service ideas include environmental sanitation, health awareness programs, visiting orphanages, etc. Your team will learn to help and how we can make real change, together.
+Set aside a day to help grow and sustain your immediate community.
+Community service ideas include environmental sanitation, health awareness programs, visiting orphanages, etc. Your team will learn to help and how we can make real change together.

 8. Employee Beach Day

-Caption: This activity creates an opportunity for all members of your team to enjoy a relaxing time together at the beach.
+Caption: This activity allows all members of your team to relax together at the beach.

 A beach day for your large group of workmates is a fun activity that can involve various recreational activities.
-Set aside a day to visit the beach, and plan fun games you can play, like beach volley, surfing, or just enjoying a tan.
+Set aside a day to visit the beach and plan fun games you can play, like beach volleyball, surfing, or just enjoying a tan.
 Beach day gives your team members a healthy escape from work.

 9. Lunchtime picnic